 When we were all together, Smylie and I told them about the hooked raft.
 We decided to try to find a motorboat.
-At Burwash Landing, Grace Chambers lent us a boat, a motor and a pickup truck. here was raft, still stuck in the urrent, the snag sticking out and the whole thing in behind it.
+At Burwash Landing, Grace Chambers lent us a boat, a motor and a pickup truck.
+Soon we were back on the river, headed up stream.
+There again was the raft, still stuck in the strong current, the snag sticking out and the whole thing tucked in behind it.

 First we tried to get the equipment off the raft but couldn’t.
-Then we decided that one would cut the rope holding the raft to the snag but unfortunately when we did that the whole thing exploded.
+Then we decided that one of us would cut the rope that was holding the raft to the snag, but unfortunately when we did that the whole thing sort of exploded.
 Everything on the raft went down the river and sank.
-All we could catch was a couple of sleeping bags floating on topThe rest was all gone including, by far our worst loss, all the photographsOne guy had been charged with looking after the pictures, but unknown to the rest of us, he had put them in with the stuff on the raftLuckily Hans had carried the film from the movie he was making and later we all set of slides off of that.
+All we could catch was a couple of sleeping bags floating on top.
+The rest was all gone, including, by far our worst loss, all the photographs of our trip.
+One guy had been charged with looking after the pictures, but unbeknownst to the rest of us, he didn’t want to carry them out and had instead put them in with the stuff on the raft.
+Luckily, Hans had carried the film from the movie he was making, and later we all made a set of slides off of that.

-I don’t think we ever the additional $1500 from the national newspaper, because photographs.
+I don’t think we ever did receive the additional $1,500 from the national newspaper, because of those missing photographs.

-I lost that trip.
+I lost more than two kilograms on that trip.
 That summer I went on to climb another sixty mountains in Jasper, Banff, Rogers Pass and the Bugaboos before the end of September.
-At th time I was in such good shape a grizzly bear would have bitten his teeth out if he had attacked me.
+At that time I was in such good shape a grizzly bear would have bitten his teeth out if he had attacked me.

 4